-While looking classy, sounding wicked smart, and having a cool hoot the whole time of course.
+While trying to look classy, sound wicked smart, and have a cool hoot the whole time of course.

 Our inaugural broadcast features one of our West Point classmates, Mike Lerario, who fills in the backstory to the slogan "Patton Was Right," which was about us fighting the wrong enemy during WWII.
 And we discuss why the General hit the nail on the head back then, and is now vindicated by the way the world has been hammered into submissiveness over our folly ever since.

 Where we discuss the importance of style and good design and the honed, discerning artistic eye in our everyday lives.
 Or we try to – the digressions and sidebar salads elbow their way in.
 Jibes and asides take up most of the rest of the civilized part of the discussion.
 Socratic irony fills in the remaining blanks.

 As promised, something just as abstract and practical as last week: we spoke with local artist Rupert Nesbit about modern art, and how imagination and feelings/ intent unfortunately trumps skill and craft and just about everything else these days – "Modern art has become completely literary: the paintings and other works exist only to illustrate the text."